NVIDIA-Merlin/NVTabular/README.md

 #### Core Contributors

 NVTabular is supported and maintained directly by a small team of nvidians with a love of recommender systems.
-They are: Ben Fredrickson, Alec Gunny, Even Oldridge, Julio Perez, Onur Yilmaz, and Rick Zamora.
+They are: Ben Frederickson, Alec Gunny, Even Oldridge, Julio Perez, Onur Yilmaz, and Rick Zamora.

 ### Learn More